Topics included in this article:

 - Ensure the switch has power.

 - Configure the network to comply with Rhombus requirements.
-Please reference our Network Setup Guide for more details on network configuration.
+Reference our Network Setup Guide for more details on network configuration.

 - Connect the camera to the PoE switch for power and ethernet.
-It should automatically boot up and you can begin the registration process.
+It should automatically boot up and begin the registration process.

 Mounting Guide